The private rented sector offers flexibility to landlords but very little stability for tenants, writes Tom Copley.

 There is still more that could be done to make renting better for tenants, but Miliband’s proposals represent a major, major step forward.

 Tom Copley AM is Labour London Assembly Member (Londonwide)Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.